KillianSaintcricq/resume/README.md

 ## About

-This is a react-based component compounded with:
+This is a react-based component with:
 * a list of tags
 * a list of elements related to the tags